rupinderkaur20/STA9891-MachineLearningForDataMining/README.md

     - CUU: codes for amino acid leucine
     - GGU: codes for amino acid valine

-This dataset uses codon frequencies to classify species into different Kingdoms.
+This dataset uses codon frequencies to classify species into one of the Kingdoms.
 Each codon form a unit of genetic code in DNA or RNA, and they code for different amino acids.
 Few examples can be seen above.

 As for our analysis, we only used a subset of the dataset.
 Because we are doing binary classification, we filtered the observations that only contained the following two classes for Kingdom:
 - Pln (plant) -> 0 (Negative)